alexunxus/DLSP_final/README.md

 datasets at **inference time**.

 We reimplemented the paper *Adversarial Attacks are Reversible with Natural Supervision* by Chengzhi Mao et al.
-The basic idea is that adversarial attack can greatly decrease the mutual information between the input data and the label.
+The basic idea is that adversarial attack can greatly corrupt the mutual information between the similar input image pairs.
 In addition, an increase in contrastive loss between augmentations of the same image is observed due to the adversarial attack.
-The author proposed that if we can "correct" the image through self-supervised learning, then we can prove the mutual information between the image and label improves and hence leads to a better performance.
+The author proposed that "correcting" the image through self-supervised learning can resume the mutual information between the image and label and hence leads to a better performance.

 The advantage of this method is that we don't have to retrain the clean classifier, we correct the image at test time instead.
 The main drawback of this method is it takes more time to perform inference.